 The benefits of graph visualization: make sense of your data

-To illustrate the benefits of graph visualization, we will scale up just a little the above example of people knowing each other.
-For this purpose, let us consider the following table showing who knows who within a group of people.
+To illustrate the benefits of graph visualization, we will scale up the previous example of people knowing each other.
+For this purpose, let us consider the following table showing who knows whom within a group of people.

-From the above table we already see that not all people know each other.
-The two people who know most of the rest are Alice and Victor, and this could be easy to verify by a simple count query in a relational database.
+From the above table, we already see that not all people know each other.
+The two people who know most of the rest are Alice and Victor - this could be easy to verify by a simple count query in a relational database.
 What is not visible from the table is that these people belong to two separate groups (communities), and the only connection between these two groups is Alice.
-However, the pronounced role of Alice is immediately clear when looking at the network plot and for various applications this could be very valuable information; for example, when designing marketing campaigns.
+However, when looking at the network plot, the pronounced role of Alice is immediately clear.
+For various applications, this could be very valuable information - for example, when designing marketing campaigns.

 Utilizing graph databases

-Helping compliance officers to fight money laundering and financial crime
+Helping compliance officers fight money laundering and financial crime

-At Avaloq we combine the strengths of our powerful EWOM with that of our established partnerships with leading data providers to build a unique dataset that links prospects to clients.
+At Avaloq, we combine the strengths of our powerful EWOM with that of our established partnerships with leading data providers to efficiently link prospects to clients.
 These data are utilized by an innovative prospecting tool that we have built to deliver the power of networked data to non-data-expert wealth managers and relationship managers.
 The tool, which has been designed by an industry leading team of data science and network analytics experts at Avaloq, maximizes the potential of one of the most crucial and elaborate tasks of relationship management – gaining new business.